7th Edition of the NATEODA newsletter

 Command Sergeant Major Dave Silva brought us up to date on what the EOD field and the terrific young warriors of today’s Army are doing.
 (Not Surprising is, they are not so much different than we were).
 The Officers and NCOs are still building a Great EOD Family.

-John Culp his wife Donna and their assistant April Olsen with the Bomb Tech’s without Borders
+John Culp his wife Donna and their assistant April Olsen with the Bomb Techs without Borders

 brought us up to date on the Ukraine War with Russia.
-They indeed need our support, and they are doing a fantastic job of clearing hazardous munitions from the war torn land, and teaching the Ukrainian EOD techs some tricks of the trade.
+They indeed need our support, and they are doing a fantastic job of clearing hazardous munitions from the war-torn land and teaching the Ukrainian EOD techs some tricks of the trade.
 Their presentation brings to the forefront, the devastation to the country of Ukraine.

 Melissa Tackitt gave us a superb talk on the EOD Warriors foundation

-We thank the EOD Warrior foundation for contributing to our Convention.
+We thank the EOD Warrior Foundation for contributing to our Convention.

 The time and place committee

-has chosen Oklahoma City, Oklahoma as the city for our next Convention 2023.
-Dates to be between 15 September and 15 October 2023, the specific week to be determined by the hosts.
+has chosen Oklahoma City, Oklahoma as the city for our next Convention in 2023.
+Dates are to be between 15 September and 15 October 2023, the specific week to be determined by the hosts.
 (Woody Eastwood and Walter Perry)

-The Convention for 2024 will be Huntsville, Alabama.
+The Convention for 2024 will be in Huntsville, Alabama.
 The dates will be between the 15th of September and the 15th of October 2024, the specific week to be determined by the host.
 (Doug Rhodes)

-Make your plans early and let’s have a terrific turn out for these events.
+Make your plans early and let’s have a terrific turnout for these events.